bbw7561135/MPI-Workshop/README.md

 int MPI_Probe(int source, int tag, MPI_Comm comm, MPI_Status, *status);
 ```

-Status is set as if the receive took place, e.g. you can find out the size of the mssage and allocate space prior to receive.
+Status is set as if the receive took place, e.g. you can find out the size of the message and allocate space prior to receive.
 We have to be careful with wildcards.
 We can use `MPI_ANY_SOURCE` in the call to probe, but we must use specific source in receive to guarantee matching the same message.

 ```c
 MPI_Recv(buff, count, datatype, status.MPI_SOURCE, ...)